Tangier Island Guide

 on Pungoteague Creek.
 While there, he heard Lorenzo Dow, a very powerful

 preacher speak and he along with others were converted.
-On arriving home he
+On arriving home

 arranged for a meeting to be called.
 And, so, the Methodist Church was

 established on Tangier.
-The small Methodist society, led by Thomas until he
+The small Methodist society, led by Thomas until

-moved to Deal’s Island MD met in homes until 1835 when the first church was
+moved to Deal’s Island MD met in homes until 1835 when the first church

 built.
 A list of members in 1825 includes: Henry Crockett and Sally Crockett,